barseghyanartur/django-dash/README.rst

 Naming conventions
 ===============================================
-Although you are free to name your plugins and widgets as want (although, you should comply with PEP http://www.python.org/dev/peps/pep-0008/#function-names), there are some naming conventions introduced, that you are recommended to follow.
+Although you are free to name your plugins and widgets as you want (except that you should comply with PEP http://www.python.org/dev/peps/pep-0008/#function-names), there are some naming conventions introduced, that you are recommended to follow.